Global Homotopies for Differential Hochschild Cohomologies: Abstract

 \section{Abstract}

-We construct global homotopies to compute differential Hochschild cohomologies in differential geometry.
-This relies on two different techniques: a symbol calculus from differential geometry and a coalgebraic version of the van Est theorem.
-Not only do we obtain an improved version of the Hochschild-Kostant-Rosenberg theorem but we also compute Hochschild cohomologies for related scenarios, e.g. for principal bundles, and invariant versions.
+We construct explicit global homotopies for differential Hochschild cochains in differential geometry, thereby upgrading the classical Hochschild–Kostant–Rosenberg map to a deformation retract.
+Our approach combines two key techniques: a symbol calculus from differential geometry and a coalgebraic version of the van Est theorem.
+To demonstrate its effectiveness, we develop deformation retracts in several related settings, including principal bundles and invariant contexts.
+As a byproduct, we recover the classical Hochschild–Kostant–Rosenberg theorem and compute previously inaccessible Hochschild cohomologies.